Goolengook River

-The Goolengook River is a perennial river of the Bemm River catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Goolengook River is a perennial river of the Bemm River catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 Goolengook River rises below Mount Ellery, near Ellery Camp, in remote country in the Errinundra National Park, and flows generally south by east, joined by the Little Goolengook and Arte rivers and one minor tributary, before reaching its confluence with the Bemm River, west of the town of in the Shire of East Gippsland.
 The river descends 353 m over its 27 km course.

 The Goolengook River sub-catchment area is managed by the East Gippsland Catchment Management Authority.